MBrassey/BrewHound/README.md

   Check it out! - https://ryanabrown14.github.io/brew-hound/

  Brought to you by the following creators,</br>
- Matthew Ondrovic, creator of ---</br>
+ Matthew Ondrovic, creator of implementing APIs and handling DOM.</br>
- Matthew Brassey, creator of --</br>
+ Matthew Brassey, creator of creating localstorage and adding functionality to deleting items.</br>
- Ryan Brown, creator of --</br>
+ Ryan Brown, creator of implementing BULMA into our HTML, styling the dynamically created elements, creating event listeners, creating slideshow format</br>
- Taylor Stern, creator of --</br>
+ Taylor Stern, creator of broad CSS styling, other visual touch-ups, the README file, and editing slideshow. </br>